Fernando de Rosa: Assassination attempt

-In October 1929, De Rosa traveled from Paris to Brussels (he later gave contradictory statements about the precise date to the police) armed with a revolver, and planning to shoot Umberto II, then Crown Prince of Italy.
+In October 1929, De Rosa travelled from Paris to Brussels (he later gave contradictory statements about the precise date to the police) armed with a revolver, and planning to shoot Umberto II, then Crown Prince of Italy.
 De Rosa got within twelve feet of Prince Umberto, who was visiting Belgium's Tomb of the Unknown Soldier, then fired one shot from his revolver; however, he slipped just as he was firing the shot, which missed.
 After firing the shot, De Rosa's revolver jammed, preventing him from firing another, and he was quickly subdued by a Belgian policeman.
-De Rosa told the police that before firing, he shouted "Long Live Matteoti!" in reference to Giacomo Matteotti, an Italian socialist killed by the fascist party, but other witnesses stated that he yelled "Down with Mussolini!"
+De Rosa told the police that before firing, he shouted "Long Live Matteotti!" in reference to Giacomo Matteotti, an Italian socialist killed by the fascist party, but other witnesses stated that he yelled "Down with Mussolini!"

-After the assassination attempt, the crowd grew angry, yelling "Death to the assassin" and a lynch mob formed with the goal of killing De Rosa.
+After the assassination attempt, the crowd grew angry, yelling "Death to the assassin", and a lynch mob formed with the goal of killing De Rosa.
 The police, however, took De Rosa away after a struggle with the crowd.
 The struggle left De Rosa "so bruised ... as to be all but unconscious", but he reached the police station without suffering permanent injuries.
-According to media accounts, Prince Umberto heard the shots, "but scarcely turned his head," continuing the planned program at the tomb, then reviewing the Belgian honor guard, and carrying on with his day.
-The Belgian people were thoroughly outraged by the event and King Albert immediately visited Prince Umberto at the Italian Embassy, where he was staying, to offer his apologies and congratulate the prince on his good fortune in escaping the attempt.
+According to media accounts, Prince Umberto heard the shots, "but scarcely turned his head," continuing the planned program at the tomb, then reviewing the Belgian honour guard, and carrying on with his day.
+The Belgian people were thoroughly outraged by the event, and King Albert immediately visited Prince Umberto at the Italian Embassy, where he was staying, to offer his apologies and congratulate the prince on his good fortune in escaping the attempt.